iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 7. Navigation: Stacks, Tabs, and Deep Links

-Permission copy
+Permission copy rule

 9. Storage Basics: UserDefaults, Files, Core Data / SwiftData

-Networking checklist
+Networking UX checklist

-- Show loading state
+- Show loading UI

 - Handle offline and timeout

-- Show a friendly error + retry
+- Show a user-friendly error + Retry

 12. Release Checklist: Archive, App Store Connect, Review